 - a.
-Select the Start position: - Close to center

-• Close to current
+Select the Start position: - Close to center Atlas acquisition starts close to the center of the specimen. - Close to current Atlas acquisition starts close to the current stage position. - b.

-- b.
 (Optional) Specify the Number of tiles to restrict the area that will be covered in the new Atlas. - c.
-At the bottom of the Autoloader Slot Positions, select Single Atlas > Acquire d.
-Wait until the Single Atlas acquisition is completed.
+At the bottom of the Autoloader Slot Positions, select Single Atlas > Acquire.